 You wouldn’t mind getting pregnant

-If you plan to use spermicide alone, keep in mind that the failure rate is pretty high—28% for typical use.
+for those who plan to use spermicide alone, the failure rate is pretty high—28% for typical use.

 No prescription necessary

-If you can't make it to the doctor (or don't want to), you can always use spermicide.
+For people who can't make it to the doctor (or don't want to), spermicide is an option.
 It's available at most drug stores and supermarkets.
-But why not pick up a pack of condoms while you're at it?

 Some people are allergic

-If you get irritated using spermicide, you're probably allergic to it.
+Those who get irritated using spermicide are probably allergic to it.
 Unfortunately, all spermicides and contraceptive gels sold in the United States contain the same active ingredient, Nonoxynol-9.
-If you’re allergic to that, this method (and condoms with spermicidal lubricant) won’t work for you.
+So, people who are allergic to that, cannot use spermicide.

 You’re confident you’re both HIV-free

-Nonoxynol-9 causes changes in your sensitive skin down there that can make you more susceptible to HIV.
-If you or your partner have HIV or haven’t been tested recently, you may want to steer clear of this method.
+Nonoxynol-9 causes changes in sensitive skin around the vulva and vagina that can make a person more susceptible to HIV.
+If a person or their partner has HIV or hasn’t been tested recently, they may want to steer clear of this method.

-Spermicide, let us count the ways: Gel and jelly, inserts, film, and foam.
-Because there are so many types of spermicidal products, and they’re all relatively comparable in availability and cost, you're likely to find it nearby in at least one of its many forms—and for a very decent price.
+Spermicide comes in many forms: gel and jelly, inserts, film, and foam.
+Because there are so many types of spermicidal products, and they’re all relatively comparable in availability and cost, which isn't likely to be too high.

-Payment assistance: Check with your local family planning clinics and find out if they offer free or low cost birth control (most do).
+Payment assistance: check with a local family planning clinics and find out if they offer free or low cost birth control (most do).